CONSTITUTION and BYLAWS

 Communicant members desiring to join another Lutheran congregation shall present their request for transfer to the Pastor, to whom authorization is granted to issue such transfers.
 Such transfers of membership shall be announced in the Voters' assembly or published and posted for the congregation information at a subsequent meeting.
-Members under church discipline shall not be transferred without the approval of the voters.
+Members under church discipline shall not be transferred.

 b) Joining Congregations of Other Denominations

 In cases where communicant members have joined congregations outside our own fellowship, they shall, upon the recommendation of the Pastor be considered to have terminated their membership, and their names shall be removed from the membership rolls by resolution of the Voters' assembly.

 The names of members whose whereabouts are unknown for a period of one year and cannot be established, shall be removed from the membership rolls by resolution of the Voters' assembly, and forthwith such membership is terminated.